The Esri custom columns for XLSForm provide additional functionality for Survey123 users.

-The bind::esri:fieldType and bind::esri:fieldLength custom columns should be used when you want to control exactly the type and length of field to be created in ArcGIS for your survey questions.
+Use the bind::esri:fieldType custom column to control the type and length of a field to be created in ArcGIS for your survey questions.

-For many questions, the type and length can be automatically determined by the XLSForm conversion service.
-Questions that require an integer or decimal value typically do not need to be controlled.
-However, questions of the select_one type will be converted into a string field in ArcGIS by default.
-If you require your choice list to store values as integers, you need to explicitly define the field type as an integer.
+For many questions, you can determine the type automatically by the XLSForm conversion service.
+Questions of the select_one type are converted to a string field in ArcGIS by default.
+If you require your choice list to store values as integers, you must explicitly define the field type as an integer.

-To control the field type, enter one of the following values in the bind::esri:fieldType column:
+To control the field type, provide one of the following values in the bind::esri:fieldType column:

-The bind::esri:fieldType column also accepts the null value, which will cause the question to be omitted from the feature service created.
-While the question will still be present in your survey and behave normally, the answer will not be submitted to the feature service and will not be present when reviewing responses.
-This is ideal for calculations, constraints, or other questions that need to be present for presentation purposes but aren't needed in the results.
+The bind::esri:fieldType column also accepts the null value, which causes the question to be omitted from the feature layer created.
+While the question is still present in your survey and behaves normally, the answer is not submitted to the feature layer and is not present when reviewing responses.
+This is ideal for calculations, constraints, or other questions that need to be present for presentation purposes but are not needed in the results.